MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_05_explore_nsg.md

 1. Open the downloaded file and select **Connect**.
 1. After a few seconds of trying to connect, you will see the failure message, indicating that the remote Desktop can’t connect to the remote computer.
 Select **OK**.

 #### Task 3: in this task, you will create a NSG rule to allow inbound traffic using RDP on port 3389.
-You will t hen test that rule by attempting to connect to the VM using RDP.
+You will then test that rule by attempting to connect to the VM using RDP.

 1. Open the SC900-WinVM – Microsoft Azure Tab on your browser.